garrandall/popular-music-data/tracks/eleven-khalid.md

 If I'm the only one that you're choosin'
 Am I your favorite drug you've been usin'?

-Ooh, don't you forget about me
+Oh, don't you forget about me
-Ooh, don't you forget about me
+Oh, don't you forget about me
-Ooh, don't you forget about me
+Oh, don't you forget about me
-Ooh, don't forget about me
+Oh, don't forget about me
-Ooh, don't you forget about me
+Oh, don't you forget about me
-Ooh, don't forget about me, yeah
+Oh, don't forget about me, yeah
-Ooh, don't you forget about me
+Oh, don't you forget about me
-Ooh, don't you forget about me
+Oh, don't you forget about me

 Late at night, eleven, we're cruisin'
 (Lately I've been watchin' your, watchin' your)